Is cannabis best before sex, after, or both?

 How does cannabis affect women before and/or after sex?

+Among women who enjoy cannabis products, there’s no shortage of anecdotal evidence that points to its enhancing qualities.
 Some sexual health advocates have built entire careers on cannabis-enhanced intimacy.
-But is there truth behind the hype?
-While researchers are still working to tease out the relationship between cannabis and sex, a growing body of evidence indicates there is a very real connection.
-For example, one of the latest surveys asked women who use marijuana about their sexual experiences and found that frequent cannabis use heightened sexual arousal, orgasm intensity, and sexual satisfaction [8].
+But is there any truth behind the hype?
+While researchers are still working to tease out the relationship between cannabis and sex, a growing body of evidence indicates there is a very real connection [8].

 Wrapping up the top reasons people enjoy cannabis after sex